Royal Bank of Canada (NYSE:RY) Shares Sold by Sage Mountain Advisors LLC

-Sage Mountain Advisors LLC lessened its position in Royal Bank of Canada (NYSE:RY – Get Rating) (TSE:RY) by 4.2% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 6,185 shares of the financial services provider’s stock after selling 270 shares during the period.
-Sage Mountain Advisors LLC’s holdings in Royal Bank of Canada were worth $599,000 as of its most recent SEC filing.
+Sage Mountain Advisors LLC cut its holdings in Royal Bank of Canada (NYSE:RY – Get Rating) (TSE:RY) by 4.2% in the 2nd quarter, according to its most recent 13F filing with the SEC.
+The firm owned 6,185 shares of the financial services provider’s stock after selling 270 shares during the period.
+Sage Mountain Advisors LLC’s holdings in Royal Bank of Canada were worth $599,000 as of its most recent filing with the SEC.

-Other institutional investors have also modified their holdings of the company.
-CIBC Private Wealth Group LLC increased its position in Royal Bank of Canada by 185.6% during the second quarter.
-CIBC Private Wealth Group LLC now owns 277 shares of the financial services provider’s stock worth $27,000 after purchasing an additional 180 shares during the last quarter.
-Massmutual Trust Co.
-FSB ADV grew its stake in Royal Bank of Canada by 56.8% during the second quarter.
-Massmutual Trust Co.
-FSB ADV now owns 290 shares of the financial services provider’s stock worth $28,000 after buying an additional 105 shares during the period.
-SeaCrest Wealth Management LLC purchased a new stake in Royal Bank of Canada during the second quarter worth approximately $29,000.
-Venture Visionary Partners LLC purchased a new stake in Royal Bank of Canada during the second quarter worth approximately $33,000.
-Finally, Win Advisors Inc. grew its stake in Royal Bank of Canada by 70.3% during the second quarter.
-Win Advisors Inc. now owns 356 shares of the financial services provider’s stock worth $35,000 after buying an additional 147 shares during the period.
-Institutional investors and hedge funds own 40.46% of the company’s stock.
+Several other hedge funds and other institutional investors have also modified their holdings of the business.
+Principal Financial Group Inc. bought a new stake in Royal Bank of Canada in the 1st quarter valued at about $16,895,000.
+MAI Capital Management lifted its position in Royal Bank of Canada by 6.7% in the 1st quarter.
+MAI Capital Management now owns 2,083 shares of the financial services provider’s stock valued at $230,000 after purchasing an additional 130 shares during the last quarter.
+Tcwp LLC bought a new stake in Royal Bank of Canada in the 1st quarter valued at about $3,885,000.
+Ascent Group LLC bought a new stake in Royal Bank of Canada in the 1st quarter valued at about $240,000.
+Finally, Van ECK Associates Corp lifted its position in Royal Bank of Canada by 39.1% in the 1st quarter.
+Van ECK Associates Corp now owns 77,546 shares of the financial services provider’s stock valued at $8,536,000 after purchasing an additional 21,814 shares during the last quarter.
+40.46% of the stock is owned by institutional investors and hedge funds.

 Analyst Upgrades and Downgrades

-Several research firms have issued reports on RY.
-Canaccord Genuity Group boosted their price objective on shares of Royal Bank of Canada from C$131.00 to C$136.00 and gave the stock a “buy” rating in a research note on Thursday, December 1st.
-Desjardins upped their target price on shares of Royal Bank of Canada from C$140.00 to C$145.00 in a research note on Thursday, December 1st.
-National Bank Financial decreased their target price on shares of Royal Bank of Canada from C$148.00 to C$147.00 in a research note on Thursday, December 1st.
-StockNews.com upgraded shares of Royal Bank of Canada from a “sell” rating to a “hold” rating in a research note on Thursday, December 1st.
-Finally, Bank of America upgraded shares of Royal Bank of Canada from an “underperform” rating to a “neutral” rating in a research note on Monday.
-Five analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $140.09.
+Several analysts recently weighed in on the stock.
+Credit Suisse Group cut their price objective on shares of Royal Bank of Canada from C$144.00 to C$143.00 in a research report on Thursday, August 25th.
+Keefe, Bruyette & Woods raised shares of Royal Bank of Canada from an “underperform” rating to a “market perform” rating in a research note on Thursday, December 1st.
+National Bank Financial lowered their price objective on shares of Royal Bank of Canada from C$148.00 to C$147.00 in a research note on Thursday, December 1st.
+Bank of America raised shares of Royal Bank of Canada from an “underperform” rating to a “neutral” rating in a research note on Monday.
+Finally, StockNews.com raised shares of Royal Bank of Canada from a “sell” rating to a “hold” rating in a research note on Thursday, December 1st.
+Five research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average target price of $140.09.

 About Royal Bank of Canada